phntxx/dashboard/README.md

 ![screenshot](screenshot.png "screenshot")

 Dashboard is just that - a dashboard.
-It's inspired by [SUI](https://github.com/jeroenpardon/sui) and has all the same features as SUI.
+It's inspired by [SUI](https://github.com/jeroenpardon/sui) and has all the same features as SUI, such as simple customization through JSON-files and a handy search bar to search the internet more efficiently.

 ## Features